f-oni/DevOps_Training_Projects/Jenkins-Pipeline-Job/Readme.md

     **Remediation:** The other project connected to the webhook was disconnected and that solved the problem

 3. The port 8081 that was specified in the script was already allocated.
-The script returned `error 125`
+The script returned with `error 125`

     <img width="1354" height="661" alt="image" src="https://github.com/user-attachments/assets/dfab1737-e2c3-45ba-8ccf-c4352de34c3b" />